SteveKola/FedNeuro/README.md

 FedNeuro doesn't require clients to send data to the server.
 FedNeuro builds a "common" model by learning from the progress each client made training populations on their own device.

-### Helpful papers

-Xingchen Wan, Binxin Ru, Pedro M. Esperança, Zhenguo Li.
-On Redundancy and Diversity in Cell-based Neural Architecture Search.
-In Proceedings of the 10th International Conference on Learning Representations (ICLR), 2022.